Savage Islands

-The Selvagens Islands (Ilhas Selvagens /pt/; also known as the Salvage Islands) are a small Portuguese archipelago in the North Atlantic Ocean, 280 km south of Madeira and 165 km north of the Canary Islands.
+The Savage Islands, or Selvagens Islands (Ilhas Selvagens, /pt/; also known as the Salvage Islands), are a small Portuguese archipelago in the North Atlantic Ocean, 280 km south of Madeira and 165 km north of the Canary Islands.
 The archipelago includes two major islands, Selvagem Grande and Selvagem Pequena, each surrounded by a cluster of islets and reefs, with the total area of 2.73 km2.
 The archipelago is administered as part of the Portuguese municipality of Funchal, belongs to the Madeiran civil parish of Sé, and is the southernmost point of Portugal.

 It was designated a natural reserve in 1971, recognising its role as a very important nesting point for several species of birds.
 Since then, the susceptible bird populations (namely Cory's shearwater) and nearby waters have been more closely protected by the Portuguese government.
 Given its status, remoteness and few fresh water sources, the archipelago is today largely uninhabited.
 The only residents year-round are stationed on Selvagem Grande Island, which includes reserve staff and scientists conducting research on wildlife.
 Two rangers are also usually resident on Selvagem Pequena between May and October.
 In May 2016, a National Geographic Society scientific expedition prompted the extension of the marine reserve.